Werpherp/PCLU/README.md

 4.2 power source
 The battery powering the self driving car is a Rechargeable DC (Li-ion) type with a capacity of 2050 mAH and a nominal voltage of 7.4v.
-This battery primarily use to power the Ev3 brick which is the brain of our robot and it provides a reliable and rechargeable power source, allowing our robot to run for an extended period of time without needing of constantly replacing batteries
+This battery primarily use to power the Ev3 brick which is the brain of our robot and it provides a reliable and rechargeable power source, allowing our robot to run for an extended period of time without needing of constantly replacing batteries.

 4.3 why we used out sensors and camera

-The camera can differentiate colors by utilizing the color detection built in. the color differentiation allows us to avoid the green and red accordingly to the regulations.
-Our infrared avoidance sensors are utilized in order to detect near by obstacles and walls in order to avoid or adjust accordingly depending on the object, it's distance, and it's direction
+The camera can differentiate colors by utilizing the color detection built in.
+The color differentiation allows us to avoid the green and red accordingly to the regulations.
+Our infrared avoidance sensors are utilized in order to detect near by obstacles and walls in order to avoid or adjust accordingly depending on the object, it's distance, and it's direction.

 5.0 Building the robot